matuzo/HTMHell/hell/adventcalendar/2025/9/index.md

   <br>Yes, open dialogs do get <code>open</code> added as an attribute, and it is <em>possible</em> to toggle this to open and close a dialog, but it is <a href="https://developer.mozilla.org/en-US/docs/Web/API/HTMLDialogElement/open">not recommended</a>.
 It will always open as a non-modal dialog when done in this way, and may lead to confused or missing <code>close</code> events.
 </p>

+I am selecting `:modal` dialogs only in the code and demonstration above - but you can omit this if you want the click-away to also close any _non_-modal dialogs that happen to be open at the same time.

-To achieve light dismiss on non-modal dialogs is trickier unfortunately, as they have no backdrop to play with...
+To achieve light dismiss on non-modal dialogs alone is trickier unfortunately, as they have no backdrop to play with...

 But there is some light at the end of the dismiss tunnel with the <a href="https://developer.mozilla.org/en-US/docs/Web/API/HTMLDialogElement/closedBy">`closedby`</a> property, which is very nearly available across the big browsers - so please feel free to poke any friendly Safari developers you might know!
 Then it could look as simple as the below: